GSA/digitalgov.gov/content/posts/2018/04/2018-04-02-marketing-government-through-agency-partnerships.md

   - marketing
   - multilingual
   - user-experience
 featured_image:
-  uid: feat
+  uid: featured-usagov-logo-new-2017
-  alt: 'A screenshot of the homepage for USAGov&#39;s digital toolkit&#46; It has the words, &quot;Ready to Work with You&quot; with two buttons below it; one that says, Get Started, and another that says, View Branding Toolkit&#46;'
+  alt: 'A screenshot of the homepage for USAGov&#39;s digital toolkit&#46; It has the words, &quot;Ready to Work with You&quot; with two buttons below it; one that says, Get Started, and another that says, View Branding Toolkit.'
 ---

 _This article was originally posted on the [USAGov blog](https://blog.usa.gov/marketing-the-government-through-agency-partnerships).
 Claire Loxsom is a Program Analyst on USAGov’s Content and Outreach team._